Gamerium/Dindo-Bot/README.md

 > It shouldn't be, because it imitates exactly the human behaviour, but as a conclusion, nothing is 100% safe.
 - The main goal of this bot is to simplify repetitive tasks and reduce boredom during your game play.
 - Also, the bot does not encourage multi-boting and does not support it anyway.

+## Use Cases

+- Auto-connect to your Dofus account(s).
+- Move around the map & save time for long dungeon paths, [paths](paths) pull requests are welcome :+1:.
+- Farming & jobs, but this part still needs to be improved, also the bot cannot handle fights yet.
+- Automated actions like flood.